eteq/feather-office-status/README.md

   Although note that at some point (for my office and device this was around 2000), you might find it's *always* getting triggered and therefore useless.
-* `brightness`: A number between 0 and 1 indicating how bright the LED should be (where 1 is the maximum brightness the LED can do and 0 is off).
+* `brightness`: A number between 0 and 1 indicating how bright the LED should be, where 1 is the maximum brightness the LED can do and 0 is off.
+Beware that if you make this number too small (below ~0.01), colors will start getting weird and eventually the whole thing will stop working.
 * `colors`: The set of colors to use as a list of RGB tuples.
 See ``feather_office_status.py`` for a few hand-calibrated colors that are known-good on the M4 Express.